-At this year’s IBC, Blackmagic Design revealed the Video Assist 12G.
+At IBC 2019, Blackmagic Design revealed the Video Assist 12G.
 It comes in two sizes, 7” and 5”, and could be brighter than previous Video Assist models.

 According to Blackmagic, the new monitors will have a brighter 2,500 nit screen than other Video Assist models.
 Both 7” and 5” models feature touchscreens and Blackmagic’s BMD OS.
 It seems these new monitor-recorders will add a few new things to the Video Assist line to improve the line for the better.